img

 Canker sores usually go away by themselves after 1 or 2 weeks.
 If they last longer, you should consult a dentist or doctor.
 They may prescribe a steroid paste or prescription mouthwash to treat the ulcer.

-Though it’s rare, some patients have experienced canker sores at the back of their throats or on their tonsils.
+Less commonly, canker sores can appear at the back of the throat or on the tonsils.
 These may look bigger than usual canker sores and can cause scarring.
 They are more difficult to treat because they are harder to reach.
 Speak to a doctor if you’re having difficulty treating your canker sore.

 How can I prevent canker sores?

-But if you get ulcers more than once or twice a year, you should:
+If you do get ulcers more than once or twice a year, the followiing measures may help:

 • Boost your immune system by eating a healthy diet and adding physical activity to your daily routine

-• Avoid foods that could be triggering ulcer breakouts such as overly spicy ingredients
+• Avoid foods that can trigger ulcer breakouts such as overly spicy food

 • Take a good multivitamin supplement